-Claims for group relief have been or will be submitted relating to the accounting periods ended 31 December 2020 and 31 December 2021.
-The amounts of £47,000 repayable by HMRC and payable to a group company are shown under current taxation receivable and payable respectively in the Statement of Financial Position.
+Claims for group relief were submitted relating to the accounting periods ended 31 December 2020 and 31 December 2021.
+The amounts of £47,000 repayable by HMRC and payable to a group company as at 31 December 2021 are shown under current taxation receivable and payable respectively in the Statement of Financial Position.
+These amounts were received and paid during the year ended 31 December 2022.